sodrooome/maritest/README.md

 ### Limitation

 The main concern is about since our assertion is only limited to the assertions that we have defined previously, so it is very difficult to create and leveraging other assertion scenario that we wanted.
-Other than that, another problem is when you want to do custom validation in a complex response body or want to validate the data type of an object
+Other than that, another problem is when you want to do custom validation in a complex response body or want to validate the data type of an object.

+Other limitation is Maritest only support 5 HTTP methods (`GET`, `POST`, `PATCH`, `DELETE`, `PUT`) other HTTP methods are not supported yet

 ### Installation